yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

 ### 7. Launch bot

 When you launch a bot, Business Messages performs checks for necessary approvals before beginng the launch process.
 Once the launch process begins, the agent is available to users within a few hours.

+### 8. Launch locations
+When you launch a verified location, the location is available to users within a few hours.

 ## 4. Monitor your bot performance